Answer all the questions

 Topic: Synonyms

-⭐ Wasteful means using more resources, such as money, time, or materials, than necessary, often in a careless or inefficient way.
-It describes actions that lead to unnecessary loss or excess.
+Wasteful means using more than needed, often in a careless or inefficient way.
+It means making unnecessary losses or spending too much.

 Explanation: